Sissy: As threats to masculine dominance

-In gender and LGBT studies
+In gender and LGBTQ studies

 In his The "Sissy Boy Syndrome" and the Development of Homosexuality (1987), the sexologist Richard Green compared two groups of boys: one group was conventionally masculine; the other group, who Green called "feminine boys" and other children called "sissy", engaged in doll play and other behavior typical for girls.
 In his 15-year longitudinal study, Green looked at cross-gender behavior in boys who later turned out to be transgender, or homosexual as well as a control group, and analyzed such features as interest in sports, playroom toy preferences, doll-play fantasy, physical behavior ("acting like a girl" vs rough-and-tumble play), cross-dressing, and psychological behavior, using tests, questionnaires, interviews, and follow-ups.
 He also looked at the influence of parental relationships and reaction to atypical behavior.
 Later follow-ups found that, ultimately, 3/4 of the feminine or "sissy" boys developed into gay or bisexual men, whereas only one of the control group did.
 Analysis of the nature/nurture issue was inconclusive.

 The term sissyphobia denotes a negative cultural reaction against "sissy boys" thought prevalent in 1974.
 Sissyphobia has more recently been used in some queer studies; other authors in this latter area have proposed effeminiphobia, femiphobia, femmephobia, or effemimania as alternative terms.